keithrozario/aws_lambda_for_python_developers/docs/02_event_and_context.md

 ## Event

 `event` is the data that's passed to the function upon execution.
-In the previous chapter, we used the console to create an test `event` to be passed to the Lambda Function, and the function could then use that data to perform a simple print statement.
+In the previous chapter, we used the console to create a test `event` to be passed to the Lambda Function.

 In real-life, the event can come from whatever triggers the lambda, a good example, if the lambda were triggered from an HTTP api call via API Gateway, then the event object would look something like this: